A convergent numerical method for a multi-frequency inverse source problem in inhomogenous media: Numerical implementation

 assuming that it has unique solution $u(\mathbf{x},k)\in C^{2}\left( \overline{\Omega }\right) $ for all $k\in \lbrack \underline{k},\overline{k} ].$ We solve problem (\ref{4.1}) by the finite difference method.
 Having computed the function $u(\mathbf{x},k)$, we extract the noisy data,

 see (\ref{1.7}), (\ref{1.8}).
-Here $\delta \in \left( 0,1\right) $ is the noise level and \textquotedblleft $\mathrm{rand"}$ is the function taking uniformly distributed random numbers in $[0,1].$ In this paper, we test our method with the noise level $\delta =0.05,$ which means 5\% noise.
+Here $\delta \in \left( 0,1\right) $ is the noise level and \textquotedblleft $\mathrm{rand"}$ is the function built-in in MATLAB, taking uniformly distributed random numbers in $[0,1].$ The function $-1+2\mathrm{rand}$ of MATLAB represents a uniformly distributed random numbers in $[-1,1].$ In this paper, we test our method with the noise level $\delta =0.05,$ which means 5\% noise.

 \begin{remark} Recall that while in Problem \ref{ISP} we use both functions $F(\mathbf{x},k) $ and $G(\mathbf{x},k)$ in (\ref{2}), (\ref{3}), in Problem \ref{ISP1} we use only the Dirichlet boundary condition $F(\mathbf{x},k),$ see (\ref{1.7} )-(\ref{1.9}).
 However, it follows from boundary condition (\ref{4.1}) that the Neumann boundary condition is $\partial _{\nu }u(\mathbf{x},k)\mid _{\partial \Omega }=ikF(\mathbf{x},k)$.
 This explains why we computationally observe the uniqueness of our numerical solution of Problem \ref{ISP1}. \end{remark}